 Intel VMD (Volume Management Device) is a storage controller with hardware logic inside the CPU, and this helps manage NVMe SSDs.
-With VMD mode enabled the Intel Rapid Storage Technology item will be accessible and this will allow you to setup a RAID system.
+With VMD mode enabled the Intel Rapid Storage Technology item will be accessible.

 The VMD Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).